MihirLuthra/dtsharedmemory/README.md

 Just like in ctrie, here also we have an `INode` and a `CNode`.
 We don't need to implement `SNode` as we don't need deletion of nodes in our case.
 As mentioned before, here as we are dealing with a memory mapping of a file, so we use offsets instead on pointer to next nodes.
 Data type we use for offsets is `size_t`.
-Except for bitmap, wherever `size_t` is used, it refers to offsets.

 	typedef struct INode{